Fort Lauderdale Motorcycle Accident Lawyer

 No PIP coverage means no “no-fault” benefits, so injured motorcyclists have no choice but to pursue fault-based claims against the negligent driver who caused the accident.
 This requires proving that the other driver was negligent and that their negligence caused the crash, and also proving the injuries and damages that resulted.
 On the plus side, it is possible to recover much higher damages in a fault-based claim over and above what no-fault PIP benefits provide.

 Being successful on a negligence claim requires the assistance of a skilled and experienced personal injury attorney.
 Persons who try to settle insurance claims on their own never receive as much as a good attorney could get for them.
 Eric Rosen is a Board-Certified trial specialist with a number of multi-million dollar verdicts under his belt.
-When insurance companies are up against Rosen Injury Law, they are dealing with a known quantity who won’t fall for the standard tricks and tactics designed to avoid liability or limit a payout below what it should be.
+When insurance companies are up against Rosen Injury Law, P.A., they are dealing with a known quantity who won’t fall for the standard tricks and tactics designed to avoid liability or limit a payout below what it should be.

-Rosen Injury Law fights the bias many hold against bikers and the tendency to hold motorcycle riders at least partially responsible for a crash.
+Rosen Injury Law, P.A. fights the bias many hold against bikers and the tendency to hold motorcycle riders at least partially responsible for a crash.
 Even if the rider wasn’t wearing a helmet – which is not required under Florida law – we work to see that our client’s recovery is not unfairly diminished.

 Help With Motorcycle Accidents in Fort Lauderdale